BayeTechis/Portfolio/index.md

 **Project Objective:** Clustering of a dataset based on customers personality

-**Quantifiable result:** Customers were clustered into four groups using K Means clustering (https://github.com/BayeTechis/Customer-Personality-Analysis/blob/main/CustomerPersonalityAnalysis.ipynb).
+**Quantifiable result:** Customers were clustered into four groups using [K Means clustering](https://github.com/BayeTechis/Customer-Personality-Analysis/blob/main/CustomerPersonalityAnalysis.ipynb).

 - Data was cleaned using various techniques
 - EDA was performed to better understand the dataset